gvwilson/thirdbit/src/fiction/santas/index.md

 Or where santas didn't need wherevers because they could just imagine themselves wherever they wanted.
 Or where santas pulled sleighs and reindeer handed out presents.
-Der story changed every time they told it, but Finner didn't mind.
+Der story changed every time de told it, but Finner didn't mind.
 It was more entertaining than the jingly movies that played on repeat in the dining hall,